20 Letters and Correspondence

 The right tool for a letter depends on how the letter will be used:

-For a template-driven letter produced across multiple formats: the Pandoc + LaTeX template approach separates content from presentation cleanly, enables multiple output formats from one source, and keeps the letter content in Markdown where it is easy to read and edit.
+For a template-driven letter produced across multiple formats: the Pandoc or Quarto approach separates content from presentation cleanly, enables multiple output formats from one source, and keeps the letter content in Markdown where it is easy to read and edit.

 For mail merge producing many letters from a data file: the Python + Pandoc approach handles the CSV correctly, produces one file per recipient, and requires no specialised mail merge infrastructure.

-For Typst-based projects: the native Typst function approach is clean and readable, with fast compilation and easy modification.
+For Typst-based projects: the native Typst function approach is clean and readable, with fast compilation and easy modification, and should be considered the default PDF path unless an inherited postal template blocks it.

 The letter is a simple document, but it illustrates the template-and-separation-of-concerns pattern that scales to the more complex documents in the next chapters.
 The résumé, covered in Chapter 19, extends these patterns significantly.